-Betrayal by a loved one is one of the hardest things to get over which leaves us wondering, “How to trust someone again?”
+Betrayal by a loved one is one of the hardest things to get over which leaves us grappling with questions like, “How to trust someone again?” or “Is it possible to trust someone again?”
 We all come into relationships with a certain degree of vulnerability and hope that our partners won’t break our hearts.
 Unfortunately, as human beings, we make mistakes, we mess up, we break hearts, and get our hearts broken.
+We can’t help but sometimes find ourselves saying, “I am feeling vulnerable because my trust was broken.”
+We suddenly find it extremely difficult to trust people.

-It takes a great deal of effort and good intention to rebuild trust in a relationship.
+It takes a great deal of effort and good intentions to rebuild trust in a relationship.
 Unless both partners are on the same page, and willing to honestly work on the relationship, it’s not going to be easy to attach the broken pieces.
-So, how to trust someone again after they hurt you, after they broke every promise that they made to you?
-Jui Pimple, an emotive behavior therapist with an M.A. in Psychology, has some tips and expert insights for you.
+So, how to trust the same person again after they hurt you?
+After they broke every promise that they made to you?
+Is it possible to trust again after cheating?
+We bring you the answers in consultation with psychotherapist Jui Pimple (MA in Psychology), a trained Rational Emotive Behavior therapist and A Bach Remedy practitioner who specializes in online counseling.

 Related Reading: 10 Steps To Recover If You’re Being Fooled By Someone You Love